addulac/phd/source/13_models.md

 * The first customer starts selecting dishes, and stops after having selected $\Poisson(\alpha)$ dishes,
 * The $i$-th customer comes, and starts selecting dishes with probability $\frac{m_k}{i}$, where $m_k$ is the number of times dish $k$ has been selected $m_k=\sum_{i=1}^N f_{ik}$.
 When all previously sampled dishes have been tried, he selects $\Poisson(\frac{\alpha}{i})$ new dishes.

-Each row $i$ of the matrix $F$ obtained can be interpreted as the (latent) "features" of $i$ and, in the sampling process described, one can see that the distribution over row depend on $i$.
-Indeed, the new features (dishes) are not ordered arbitrarily and the number of active feature increase with $i$.
+Each row $i$ of the matrix $F$ obtained can be interpreted as the (latent) "features" of $i$ and, in the sampling process described, one can see that the distribution over row depends on $i$.
+Indeed, the new features (dishes) are not ordered arbitrarily and the number of active features increases with $i$.
 However, the law of the matrix $F$ generated by the process should be invariant under row-permutations.
 Therefore, an operation on the matrix $F$ is required to make the matrix independent of the ordering of the rows as well as the columns.
 This operation consists of finding an equivalence class of all the matrices that are equivalent by a permutation of the columns (note that this also makes it row-exchangeable), and it is called the *left-ordering-form* (*lof*) of the matrix.
 Under this transformation, the probability of any matrix $F$ of the exchangeable IBP is given by
 $$
 P(F \mid \alpha) = \frac{\alpha^{K_+}}{\prod_{h=1}^{2^N-1} K_h!} \exp(-\alpha H_N) \prod_{k=1}^{K_+} \frac{(N - m_k)!(m_k - 1)!}{N!}
 $$ {#eq:ibp_density}